Choosing Safe Toys for School-Age Kids

 Article Translations: (Spanish)

-Each year, scores of kids are treated in hospital emergency departments for toy-related injuries.
+Each year, hospital emergency departments treat many kids for toy-related injuries.
 With so many toys on the market and new ones arriving every day, it's important to make sure the toys your child plays with are safe.

 What to Look for